Pattern formation and surface analytics

 Offer for external researchers:

-Being part of the HZDR Ion Beam Center, we offer low-energy ion irradiation as well as all surface analytics methods to external users.
+Being part of the HZDR Ion Beam Center, we offer low-energy ion irradiation as well as all surface analytics methods mentioned above to external users.

 Please get in touch with us!